-What is the relationship between British rule in India and the partition of 1947?
+What was the relationship between British rule in India and the partition of 1947?

 The partition of 1947, which led to the creation of India and Pakistan, was one of the most volatile events of the twentieth century.
 Partition coincided with the end of British colonial rule over the subcontinent, and Indian independence was overshadowed by violence, mass displacement, and uncertainty.
-Indian Independence and the Question of Partition examines the history leading up to 1947 and the legacies of partition that remain today.
-Students explore the era of British colonialism, Indian campaigns for independence, and the political debates between Indian groups and the British.
-Students learn about the experience of one province, Bengal, to gain an in-depth understanding of what was at stake for different groups at the time.
+This unit examines the history leading up to 1947 and the legacies of partition that remain today.
+The experience of one province, Bengal, is discussed in depth.
+The unit is divided into three parts.
+Each part includes: